Logan-proj/GuessTheFlag/README.md

 ## Credits and Acknowledgements

-"GuessTheFlag" was developed as part of my journey through learning SwiftUI, with inspiration from various online resources and tutorials.
-It represents one of the many projects in my endeavor to deepen my understanding of SwiftUI and its application in iOS development.

-A special thanks to the online programming community and the numerous sample projects and documentation available for SwiftUI which have been instrumental in the creation of this game.
+"GuessTheFlag" was developed as a code-along project following the tutorials provided by [Hacking with Swift](https://www.hackingwithswift.com/100/swiftui).
+It's a part of their "100 Days of SwiftUI" challenge, which offers comprehensive, hands-on lessons on SwiftUI.

+This project provided an excellent opportunity to explore the intricacies of SwiftUI, guided by the resources and tutorials provided by Hacking with Swift.
+The step-by-step approach ensured that every concept and its implementation were thoroughly understood.

+Thanks again to [Hacking with Swift](https://www.hackingwithswift.com) for providing this educational content for beginners.

 ## Features